cypherpunk-symposium/decentralized-protocols-toolkit/blockchains/ethereum/eips_and_updates/pectra.md

     - extends the execution header with a single field to store the request information
     - requests are later on exposed to the consensus layer, which then processes each one
   - more efficient way to code, test, and implement execution triggered requests such as eip-6110 and eip-7002
-  - note on "exec" concern: *"a request’s validity can often not be fully verified at the execution layer. this is why they are referred to merely as “requests”; they do not carry the authority on their own to unilaterally catalyze an action. we expect the system contracts to perform whatever validation is possible by the el and then pass it on to the cl for further validation."*
+  - note on "exec" concern:
+    - *a request’s validity can often not be fully verified at the execution layer*
+    - *this is why they are referred to merely as "requests": they do not carry the authority on their own to unilaterally catalyze an action*
+    - *we expect the system contracts to perform whatever validation is possible by the el and then pass it on to the cl for further validation*

 <br>